 To earn a fair chance with readers, the best way to start a resume is writing a personal statement.

-In the next few minutes, you’ll learn:
+In the next few minutes, you’ll find out:

-What’s more, you’ll get a plug-and-play personal statement template and a few examples for:
+Plus, you’ll get a plug-and-play personal statement template and a few examples for:

 What is a personal statement?

 A personal statement, also known as a personal profile overview or career summary, is essentially – well – a summary of your career.

 There are many names for the resume section, including resume summary or resume summary statement, career summary, professional profile or career overview.